janolaf/podman-pod-script/README.md

 * authentik

 # TODO
 Need to add Udici instructions.
-If you use SELinux Audiobookshelf will be prevented from playing audio files from a shared directory.
+If you use SELinux, Audiobookshelf will be prevented from playing audio files from a shared directory.